infinite-table/infinite-react/www/content/docs/reference/infinite-table-props.page.md

 </Sandpack>

 </Prop>
-<Prop name="columns.renderValue" type="({ value, data, rowInfo, column, renderBag, rowIndex, pivotBy, groupBy, toggleCurrentGroupRow}) => Renderable">
+<Prop name="columns.renderValue" type="(cellContext) => Renderable">

 > Customizes the rendering of the column content.
+The argument passed to the function is an object of type <TypeLink name="InfiniteTableColumnCellContextType" />

 See related <PropLink name="columns.render" />, <PropLink name="columns.renderGroupValue" />